The Conversation (website): International editions

-Each edition of The Conversation has a unique content set, editor-in-chief and board of advisors.
+Each edition of The Conversation has a unique content set, editor-in-chief, and board of advisors.
 From its first Melbourne-headquartered Australian edition, The Conversation has expanded to a global network of eight editions, operating in multiple languages.

-This has included expansions into the United Kingdom in 2013, United States in 2014, Africa and France in 2015, Canada, Indonesia and New Zealand in 2017, and Spain in 2018.
+This has included expansions into the United Kingdom in 2013, United States in 2014, Africa and France in 2015, Canada, Indonesia, and New Zealand in 2017,.
+Spain in 2018, Europe and Brasil in 2024.
 The website also has an international staff.

 As of 2018, 36% of its readership was in Australia, 29% was in the United States, 7% in the United Kingdom, 4% in Canada, and 24% elsewhere.

 Across the whole network, stories commissioned by The Conversation are now republished in 90 countries, in 23 languages, and read more than 40m times a month.